pulumi/docs/content/blog/aws-cdk-on-pulumi-1.0/index.md

 title: "Anouncing the 1.0 release of AWS CDK on Pulumi"
 date: 2024-12-02T08:00:00-07:00
 draft: true
 meta_desc: "Enhanced support of AWS CDK constructs from within Pulumi.
-Combind Pulumi and AWS CDK resources and leverage the power, speed and verisitlity of the Pulumi Cloud Platform wioth CDK"
+Combind Pulumi and AWS CDK resources and leverage the power, speed and verisitlity of the Pulumi Cloud Platform with CDK"
 meta_image: todo.png
 authors:
     - matt-jeffryes